 - Dizziness, lightheadedness and fainting

-No matter what type of cardiomyopathy you have, signs and symptoms tend to get worse unless treated.
-In certain people, this worsening happens quickly, while in others, cardiomyopathy may not worsen for a long time.
+Signs and symptoms tend to get worse unless treated.
+In some people, the condition worsens quickly; in others, it might not worsen for a long time.

 When to see a doctor